mount 10.0.10.20:/data /data_on_nfs mount.nfs: requested NFS version or transport protocol is not supported

 Solution 2 :

-If that doesn’t work for you then try installing package nfs-utils on your server and you will be get through this error.
+If that doesn’t work for you then try installing package nfs-utils on your server and you will get through this error.

 Solution 3 :